 15. It lets you choose who your kids socialize with.
 Parents can encourage helpful relationships and discourage unhelpful ones.

 16. Homeschools have more time to effectively lobby political groups and stand up for causes they value.

 17. Because Christian homeschoolers can spend a decent amount of time learning Biblical values, this means they can model their behavior off scriptural values they know so well.

 18. Instead of seeing teachers and authority figures as something to separate themselves from or rebel against, homeschoolers love their teachers as these are usually their parents!
 This means they don’t have problems sticking their hands up to answer questions in college or talking to their professor after the lecture.

 20. At home, children learn in a less judgmental environment.
-That is, they’re not persecuted by their peers if they do well as sometimes occurs in school.
+Their peers do not persecute them if they do well, as sometimes occurs in school.
 This means a homeschooler is more likely to retain more of what they’ve learned.
-They’re not hesitant to answer a question as they aren’t going to be ridiculed by parents for wrong answers.
+In addition, they’re not hesitant to answer a question as parents don’t ridicule them for wrong answers.

 21. Contrary to popular opinion, homeschoolers are generally better socialized than schoolchildren.
 When they’re not, it’s usually because their parents don’t value socialization – but this is rare from the many research articles on this topic.

 22. Homeschoolers ‘converse with adults with more ease and poise on both serious and trivial matters than their public school counterparts‘ [Meighan cited in Seago, J. (2012)].

 23. More time to talk through deep, controversial issues arising in everyday life.
 Having time to do this is sorely lacking in the lives of most 21st century people.
 Therefore, homeschools provide an indulgent environment where children can do this at their leisure.

 Religious (Christian) Reasons